kawing-ho/dotfiles/README.md

 - browser profiles/data
 - `.ssh` folder (all the keys !)
-- Pictures / Video/ Music (not super important tho)
+- Pictures/Video/Music (not super important tho)